THE PAST-LIFE MEMORIES OF JAMES LEININGER

 Bruce couldn’t find anything on a Jack Larsen – anywhere – in military records after his son mentioned the name.
 He searched every list he could find from the U.S. National Archives on the men who died who were stationed on the Natoma Bay and all carriers during World War II.
 There were several Larsens and Larsons who had died, but no Jack Larsen of the Natoma Bay.
 He searched for more than a year, with nothing to show for it.
 He almost gave up.

 The problem was Bruce was looking for a dead man.
 After attending a Natoma Bay Association Reunion in September of 2002, Bruce found out that Jack Larsen was alive and well in Springdale, Ark.
 But the reunion unearthed something far more important to his son’s puzzling nightmares.
 After speaking with veterans from the carrier and their families, never mentioning the motivation of his son’s unexplainable behaviour, Bruce learned there were 21 men who were lost from the Natoma Bay.

-Above, left: Huston poses with his Corsair plane – the same type of aircraft that James Leininger mentioned by name during his earliest nightmares.
-Above, right: The U.S.S.
+The U.S.S.
 Natoma Bay is the carrier from which Huston flew for some five months before he was shot down.
 The carrier lost 21 men during its campaign in the Pacific.